tisanelabs/tisanedocs/tisane_response.md

 * `sentence_index` (unsigned integer) - zero-based index of the sentence containing the instance
 * `text` (string) - fragment of text containing the instance (only included if the `snippets` setting is set to `true`)
 * `polarity` (string) - whether the attitude is `positive`, `negative`, or `mixed`.
 Additionally, there is a `default` sentiment used for cases when the entire snippet has been pre-classified.
 For instance, if a review is split into two portions, _What did you like?_ and _What did you not like?_, and the reviewer replies briefly, e.g. _The quiet.
 The service_, the utterance itself has no sentiment value.
 When the calling application is aware of the intended sentiment, the _default_ sentiment simply provides the targets / aspects, which will be then added the sentiment externally.
 * `targets` (array of strings) - when available, provides set of aspects and/or entities which are the targets of the sentiment.
 For instance, when the utterance is, _The breakfast was yummy but the staff is unfriendly_, the targets for the two sentiment expressions are `meal` and `staff`.
+Named entities may also be targets of the sentiment.
 * `reasons` (array of strings) - when available, provides reasons for the sentiment.
 In the example utterance above (_The breakfast was yummy but the staff is unfriendly_), the `reasons` array for the `staff` is `["unfriendly"]`, while the `reasons` array for `meal` is `["tasty"]`.

 ### Entities

+The `entities_summary` section is an array of named entity objects detected in the text.

+The section exists if named entities are detected and the `entities` [setting](#output-customization) is either omitted or set to `true`.

+Every entity contains the following attributes:

+* `name` (string) - the most complete name of the entity in the text of all the mentions
+* `ref_lemma` (string) - when available, the dictionary form of the entity in the reference language (English) regardless of the input language
+* `type` (string) - a string or an array of strings specifying the type of the entity, such as `person`, `organization`, `numeric`, `amount_of_money`, `place`.
+Certain entities, like countries, may have several types (because a country is both a `place` and an `organization`).
+* `mentions` (array of objects) - a set of instances where the entity was mentioned in the text

 Every mention contains the following attributes: